wjj31767/robotik2/character 3 grasping.md

 1. **Dexterity**: how should grasping fingers be configured?
 2. **Equilibrium**: How hard to squeeze the grasped object?
 3. **Stability**: How to remain unaffected by external disturbances?
-4. **Dynamic behaviour**:How soft a grasp should be for a given task?
+4. **Dynamic behavior**: How soft a grasp should be for a given task?
 [Screenshot-2019-12-30-at-12-31-48.png](https://postimg.cc/ZBq5SpSg)

 ## Grasp analysis and grasp synthesis